-In determining what went wrong in my recent relationship, I’m exploring the basic issues we need to consider in building a strong, satisfying relationship.
+In determining what went wrong in my recent relationship, I’m exploring the basic issues needed in building a strong, satisfying relationship.
 What kind of relationship do you want?
 Do they want?
-Are you both committed to spending time together to get to know each other?
+Are you both committed to spending time getting to know each other?
 What mutual likes and interests do you share?
 Where do you disagree and how significant is it?
-Do they listen you? are they supportive and interested in your life, or simply expecting you to be there when it suits their schedule?
+Do they listen to you?
+Are they supportive and interested in your life, or simply expecting you to be there when it suits their schedule?
 These basic topics can make or break a relationship.

 We assume that both parties looking to meet a potential partner are eager to have conversations about what they hope for.
-To talk about what a future might look like together is a topic for two people.
-If we don’t ask the questions because it feels ‘forward’ or too direct so early in the game we may be disappointed when that other person isn’t what we had hoped for.
+To talk about what a future might look like together.
+If we don’t ask the questions because it feels ‘forward’ or too direct so early in the game we risk disappointment if he/she isn’t what we had hoped for.

-A more nuanced problem arises if we try hard to make ourselves seem desirable, when we try so hard to be the ‘right’ kind of woman, not the woman we really are.
-We don’t always keep our wants and needs front and center in starting new relationships.
+A more nuanced problem arises if we try hard to make ourselves seem desirable, trying too hard to be the ‘right’ kind of woman, not the woman we really are.
+It’s challenging to keep our wants and needs in mind as we new relationships.
 We try to be pleasing; it’s what we are taught to do as women.
 That’s one of my challenges.
 My old habit was to become more appealing, less of a strong personality.
 I would play small.
-And as a consequence I tolerated things I really didn’t enjoy or what in a relationship.
+And as a consequence I tolerated things I really didn’t enjoy or want in a relationship.

 Learning boundaries and setting expectations of how we expect to be treated is vital.

-The question that arises for me is how to figure out what works when it comes to character traits and politics and emotional availability.
+We need to figure out what works when it comes to character traits and emotional availability.
 By the time we begin dating as older adults we have probably developed fairly entrenched patterns.
-Accommodating someone new requires compromise and conversation.
-Finding mutual ground is essential.
+Compromise and conversation help us find middle ground.
 We have to know what we absolutely will not tolerate and where we are willing to adjust.

 Do you know what you do or don’t want?
-How can you determine if a potential partner falls in line with your desires for a partner?
+How can you determine if a potential partner falls in line with those desires?

 I suggest being open and honest about what you want, right up front.
 Talk about the things that matter to you.
 Ask questions.
 Go beyond the meaningless chatter.

 What would that look like?
 I’m not sure yet but I intend to be a bit more inquisitive and revealing next time around.
 While it feels a bit pushy to ask about their relationship goals on a first date it’s important to be clear on what you seek.
-The level of comfort they feel as you do this, and their willingness to be open as well will tell you a lot.
-Defensiveness, evading your questions, being uncomfortable with an outspoken woman provide additional hints at their future behavior.
+Their level of comfort willingness to be open as will tell you a lot about who they are.
+Defensiveness, evading your questions, or being uncomfortable with an outspoken woman provide additional hints at their future behavior.
 And the more one knows the easier it becomes to move forward.

 Or you could just whip out this list of questions and see how it goes.
 Ha ha… because I’m pretty sure asking about favorite salty snacks isn’t likely to sway me.